ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 ## Step 1: Partition the NVMe Drive

-Create a GPT partition table with three partitions AFTER checking your drive name with `lsblk -l` :
+Create a GPT partition table with two partitions AFTER checking your drive name with `lsblk -l` :

 ```bash
 lsblk -l  # To confirm, replace if it says anything else